How does Rest Less make money

 There comes a point when many of us want to shift gears in our careers.
-Whether because you’d like to spend more time with family, perhaps helping with grandkids; travel to some of those bucket-list destinations you’ve always wanted to see; or even just have a little more downtime to rest and relax after many years of working hard.
+Whether to spend more time with family, travel to some of those bucket-list destinations you’ve always wanted to see, or have more downtime after many years of working hard.

 While this change might come in the form of a career change, full retirement, or a reduction in hours, it may also come in the form of flexible working – something which employees have a statutory right to request.